The King of Queens

 The King of Queens is an American television sitcom that ran on CBS from September 21, 1998, to May 14, 2007, with a total of 207 half-hour episodes spanning nine seasons.
-The series was created by Michael J. Weithorn and David Litt, who also served as executive producers, and stars Kevin James and Leah Remini as Doug and Carrie Heffernan, a working-class couple living in Rego Park, Queens.
+The series was created by Michael J. Weithorn and David Litt, who also served as executive producers, and stars Kevin James and Leah Remini as Doug and Carrie Heffernan, a working-class couple living in Rego Park.
 All episodes were filmed in front of a live studio audience.

 The King of Queens was produced by Hanley Productions and CBS Productions (1998–2007)/CBS Paramount Television (2007), in association with Columbia TriStar Television (1998–2002), and Sony Pictures Television (2002–07).
 It was filmed at Sony Pictures Studios in Culver City, California.
 The ninth and final season concluded with a double-length series finale in 2007.
 James and Remini reunited in the 2016 television sitcom Kevin Can Wait, which ended on May 7, 2018.